 In general, The Young Scholars Program provides a unique summer experience for students.
 Consistent with Clarkson's overall focus on interdisciplinary education, students are given a problem to examine and solve from three different perspectives.
-The three main disciplines involved are business, engineering, and ethics/social values.
+The three main disciplines involved this year are computer science, the health sciences and psychology.
 Working individually and in small groups, students conduct research and make a final presentation to campus and community leaders.
 Students’ families are also encouraged to attend the final presentation.
 This innovative program sparks intellectual development and requires students to exercise strong communication skills, and cooperative problem solving.

 Contact Brenda Kozsan, Program Director, at firstname.lastname@example.org or (315) 268-4425 for more information.